sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/Migrating_API.md

   show: true
 ---

+{% warning %}
+The ability to retrieve data such as lists, templates, or statistics will only be available for a short grace period.
+Please act now to download your data or migrate any assets to Marketing Campaigns.
+{% endwarning %}

 If you have integrations with the Legacy Newsletter API, you’ll need to change your code to use the Marketing Campaigns API.
 We have mapped every endpoint available in Legacy Newsletter to the comparative endpoint in Marketing Campaigns, in our API Reference.

 <h3><a href="{{root_url}}/API_Reference/Web_API/Legacy_Features/Marketing_Emails_API/Migration/categories.html">Categories</a></h3>